Battery Producers

 Producers must ensure that consumers can drop off batteries free of charge at each site that is part of their collection system and satisfy the following requirements:

-• If the site is part of a retail location, it must accept (at a minimum) all batteries that are of a similar size, function and category of batteries sold at the location
+• If the battery collection site is part of a retail location it must accept, at a minimum, all batteries that are of a similar size, function and category of batteries sold at the location.

-• The site must accept, at a minimum, up to 15kg of batteries per day from any person
+• The battery collection site must accept, at a minimum, up to 15kg of batteries per day from any person.

 Management Requirements